fn2006/PollyMC/README.md

 Binaries can be found in releases.

-Workaround for downloading mods from CurseForge not working [here](https://github.com/fn2006/PollyMC/wiki/CurseForge-Workaround).
+Workaround for downloading from CurseForge and FTB not working [here](https://github.com/fn2006/PollyMC/wiki/CurseForge-Workaround).

-Workaround for downloading mods from Modrinth not working [here](https://github.com/fn2006/PollyMC/wiki/Modrinth-Workaround).
+Workaround for downloading from Modrinth not working [here](https://github.com/fn2006/PollyMC/wiki/Modrinth-Workaround).

 To build this yourself, follow the instructions on the PolyMC website but clone this repo instead.